vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/README.md

 <h3>ROC_analysis</h3>

-contain all the files related to the ROC analysis.
+Contains all the files related to the ROC analysis.

-<h3>Participants</h3>
+<h3>groups</h3>

+Contains the folders of all the participating groups, as well as the results from AlphaFold calculations.

 The folders of the participants are organized as follow: